SumoLogic/sumologic-kubernetes-collection/deploy/docs/Performance.md

 3. The Prometheus pod will use on average **2GiB** memory per **120k DPM**; however in our experience this has gone up to **5GiB**, so we recommend allocating ample memory resources for the Prometheus pod if you wish to collect a high volume of metrics for a larger cluster.
 4. For clusters with 500 application pods or greater, we found the following configuration changes in the [`values.yaml`](./../helm/sumologic/values.yaml) file to lead to a more stable experience:
     - Increase the FluentBit in_tail `Mem_Buf_Limit` from 5MB to 64MB
-    - Set the `remote_timeout` to 1s (default 30s) for each item in the Prometheus remote write section under `prometheus-operator.prometheus.prometheusSpec.remoteWrite`:
+    - Set the `remote_timeout` to 1s (default 30s) for each item in the Prometheus remote write section under `kube-prometheus-stack.prometheus.prometheusSpec.remoteWrite`:

     ```
     - url: http://$(CHART).$(NAMESPACE).svc.cluster.local:9888/prometheus.metrics.node
       writeRelabelConfigs: